 Pam Rossiter knows about care.
 She spent her career in social work.
-Now aged 87, she is receiving care and is full of praise for the team at ExtraCare's Humber Court Retirement Scheme in Coventry where she has lived for the last two years.
+Now in her eighties, she is receiving care and is full of praise for the team at ExtraCare's Humber Court Retirement Scheme in Coventry where she has lived for the last two years.

 It was Pam's career that first brought her to Coventry in 1962 - and she had a busy life.
 As her career progressed she held key roles and also responsibility for other social workers in the city.

 She enjoyed her job and the contact with people.
 'I was always a fairly outgoing character,' she recalls.

 She also had a full social life; meeting friends, and enjoying music.
 It was at a concert at Coventry Cathedral that she met her future husband Basil who was Deputy City Architect.
 'I knew him by sight, no more than that,' she says.
 'I plonked myself down beside him because I wanted someone to talk to.'